 This type of swiper would not be EMV compliant, because there is no way to take an EMV chip card and “dip” it so that the cardholder benefits from the added security of the chip.
 You can accept EMV cards with this type of reader by swiping them as a magnetic strip card, but that does not count as an EMV transaction, and you will still be liable for fraud.

 The good news is that EMV-capable USB card swipers are now available.

-In January 2016, MagTek began offering an EMV reader, called the eDynamo.
+Popular card reader brand MagTek offers an EMV reader, called the eDynamo.
 The eDynamo connects via USB or Bluetooth to let you quickly take traditional credit or EMV chip cards.

-In the spring of 2016, ID Tech began offering an EMV/magstripe combo reader for virtual terminals.
+ID Tech also offers an EMV/magstripe combo reader for virtual terminals.
 It’s called the Augusta, and connects via USB port.

 New USB card readers for virtual terminals may be added.
 Are we missing an option in this list?
 Let us know in the comments!

 There are two costs to consider when choosing a chip card EMV mobile or USB reader.
 One is the equipment cost (the price for the reader itself) and the other is the processing costs that you’ll be charged when you take cards.